peterprescott/lit-review/md/blank.md

 need for the sort of data protection legislation now established by statutes such as @GDPR2016.

-# Surveillance Capitalism and the Need for Open-Source Geodemographics

 In our contemporary context, @SGilbert2021 offers another helpful response to the suggestion that gathering and profiting from people's data is a sort of exploitative 'data colonialism' [@JThatcherEtAl2016], in which an intrinsically valuable resource is being unfairly extracted.
-Rather than being 'the new oil' [e.g. @MSzczepanski2020], Gilbert, whose describes himself as a 'data optimist', suggests that a better metaphor for big data would in fact be 'the new manure': "a mundane by-product of life" [p.36], which, like manure that is processed into fertiliser, only has economic value because there are businesses that have invested in processing it into something useful.
+Rather than being 'the new oil' [@ASpijker2014], Gilbert suggests that a better metaphor for big data would in fact be 'the new manure': "a mundane by-product of life" [p.36], which, like manure that is processed into fertiliser, only has economic value because there are businesses that have invested in processing it into something useful.

 We cannot in this paper attempt a comprehensive evaluation of Gilbert's attempt to defend big data analytics and develop a positive account of